1. Home

 Project Category

 Projects can be labeled using Categories, which are created via Settings > Project Management Settings.
-Categories are color-coded, so you can easily spot them in a list and will also show up on resource scheduling.
+Categories are color-coded, so you can easily spot them in a list, and will also show up on resource scheduling.
 Only an administrator can set up and modify categories.
 These can also be used to filter project lists while using reports.

 Project Tags

 Project Tags are used to organize and add context to your projects.
 You can assign multiple tags to projects by entering them directly in the provided field.
-The project tags can be used to search for Projects on the All Projects page, the Team Schedule page, and used for filtering/grouping in reports.
+The project tags can be used to search for Projects on the All Projects page and the Team Schedule page, and used for filtering/grouping in reports.

 Admin users can head over to Settings > Project Management Settings to manage all project tags in their account.